bartboogmans/TurtleBoat/README.md

 $$ T = {1 \over 2} {v^\intercal Mv } $$

 with a 2hz timestep this occasionally resulted in volatile (unstable due to positive feedback) simulation results (within 15 simulation seconds).
 Raising to 200hz solved this (increase of potential was still there but orders of magnitude lower than dampening effects).

+### Parameterization
+The model parameters are based on a ~1m robotic surface vessel, called 'Tito Neri' from the [Researchlab Autonomous Shipping (RAS) Delft](https://github.com/RAS-Delft) with two aft azimuth thrusters and 1 bow thruster. https://rasdelft.nl/

 ### Thruster model
 Actuators follow simplistic responses modeled with an absolute rate limiter.
 The image below shows as an example the propeller velocity reference (green) followed slightly delayed by the modelled behaviour (red)